 Very rarely some patients may experience skin irritation or hypersensitivity due to electrical stimulation or electrical conductive medium.
 The irritation can usually be reduced by use of an alternate conductive medium, or alternate electrode placement.

 Greensboro Chiropractor.
-Center for Chiropractic & Wellness. © 2017.
+Chronic Conditions Center of Greensboro. © 2021.
 All Rights Reserved.